learn-co-students/sf-web-102819/42-react-authentication/README.md

-# Authentation with JWT, Rails, and React 🔐
+# Auth with JWT, Rails, and React 🔐

 - [ ] Review the difference between Authentication and Authorization 🎭
 - [ ] Authenticate via a basic controller action in Rails triggered by a fetch in React 🚪